Indigenous Bible College Annual Report 2024 - 2025 Financial Highlights

 Financials

-Indian Bible College just finished its thirteenth year in a row “in the black”!
+Indigenous Bible College just finished its fourteenth year in a row “in the black”!
 We are incredibly grateful for the provision of God through the generosity of His people and the faithful stewardship of the IBC staff.

 Volunteers